KOT0628/RPDAO/Harvester/2_in_1/README.md

 │   │   └── background.jpg             # Background for /price
 │   ├── fonts/
 │   │   └── SpicyRice-Regular.ttf      # Font
+│   ├── blackjack.png                  # Background of the submenu "Game zone"
 │   ├── game_zone.jpg                  # Background for the main menu of the "Game Zone"
 │   ├── leaderboard.jpg                # Background of the submenu "Game zone"
 │   ├── link.png                       # Background for social media links menu